-The OHSU PA Program was established in 1995 with the mission of preparing physician assistants to provide primary care services to medically underserved communities.
-The Program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Program BackgroundThe OHSU PA Program was established in 1995 with the mission of preparing physician assistants to provide primary care services to medically underserved communities.
 The Program graduated its first class in September, 1997.
 In the spring of 2001, the PA Program became a free-standing Division within the School of Medicine.

 The OHSU PA Program is a 26-month, full-time course of study leading to a Master of Physician Assistant Studies degree.
-A class of 42 to 44 students is accepted each year with classes starting in June.
+A class of 42 students is accepted each year with classes starting in June.
 The didactic phase of the Program is 12 months; the clinical phase lasts 14 months.

 Oregon Health & Science University

 The university campus is located in beautiful Portland, Oregon.
-As Oregon's only academic health center, OHSU is devoted to health sciences education, patient care, research and outreach services.
+As Oregon's only public academic health center, OHSU is devoted to health sciences education, patient care, research and outreach services.
 OHSU's educational programs are included in the Schools of Medicine, Dentistry, and Nursing.
-The campus is a 116-acre site including OHSU Hospital and Doernbecher Children's Hospital; Collaborative Life Sciences Building; Center for Health & Healing; West Campus in Hillsboro; dozens of primary care and specialty clinics; three research institutes; and several outreach and public service units.
+The 386-acre campus encompasses many locations including OHSU Hospital and Doernbecher Children's Hospital; Collaborative Life Sciences Building; Center for Health & Healing; West Campus in Hillsboro; dozens of primary care and specialty clinics; three research institutes; and several outreach and public service units.
 Also located on the campus are the Shriners Hospital for Children and the Portland Veteran's Administration Hospital.The OHSU PA Program ranks 5th among graduate level physician assistant programs in the nation in the 2015 U.S. News & World Report Best Graduate School rankings.